What is Fiscal Sponsorship?

 Submission of grant proposals for review before submitting to funders

 Adherence to all federal, state, and city rules for lobbying and political activity

-Visible communication that you are a project of The Arts Area on all public materials such as websites and brochures
+Visible communication that you are a project of The Arts Area on all public materials such as websites, brochures, and marketing

 Maintain a membership in good standing with The Arts Area

 Does a fiscal sponsorship sound like a good option for your project or organization?